-Trainer: By initialing below, you are confirming the employee's proficiency in the - Training Topic(s)
+➤ Trainer: By initialing below, you are confirming the employee's proficiency in the training topic through your direct observation.

-Name of Trainer

-Initials of Employee/ Trainee

-Name of Employee/ Trainee
+Training Topic(s) Name of Trainer Initials of Trainer Name of Employee/ Trainee Signature of Employee/ Trainee Date

-Date Trainee

-Date Trainee

-outside workers.

 Records of Stockperson Training (cont.)
 Training of Outside Workers